Numbers Chapter 12

 Mīryām, lit.
 ‘Rebellion’) is described in the Hebrew Bible as the daughter of Amram and Jochebed and the older sister of Moses and Aaron. click here

-was shut out from the camp seven days and the people journeyed not till Miriamמִרְיָם
+was shut out from the camp seven days and the people didn’t journey until Miriamמִרְיָם

 Mīryām, lit.
 ‘Rebellion’) is described in the Hebrew Bible as the daughter of Amram and Jochebed and the older sister of Moses and Aaron. click here